AlejandroPerezMartin/javascript-set/README.md

 Load the script before using it.

-In the below example, the script is loaded in the head of an HTML file:
+In the example below, the script is loaded in the head of an HTML file:

 ```html
 <html>